-HOLLYFY is committed to helping marketers and creators around the world connect and collaborate on the best branded entertainment.
-To support growth, and help ensure HOLLYFY and our customers remain compliant with upcoming changes to the EU data protection law (General Data Protection Regulation, or “GDPR”), we’ve made a number of updates to our privacy practices, policies, and agreements.
+HNEWS (division of HOLLYFY) is committed to helping marketers and creators around the world connect and collaborate on the best branded entertainment.
+To support growth, and help ensure HNEWS and our partners remain compliant with upcoming changes to the EU data protection law (General Data Protection Regulation, or “GDPR”), we’ve made a number of updates to our privacy practices, policies, and agreements.

 A short summary of our changes:

 Opt out.
 If you have not already opted out of receiving marketing communications from HOLLYFY and would like to, you can do so at any time.

 We hope this makes your use of HOLLYFY and the transition to GDPR much easier.
 As always, please contact us if you have any questions: email@example.com.

 We support brand marketers and entertainment creators with industry knowledge, subject matter expertise and thought leadership to better serve their entertainment production and marketing needs.

 HOLLYFY commits to strong and transparent privacy practices.